 We work to simplify and reduce the high federal, state and local tax burden on our customers and industry at a time when governments are under budgetary pressures.
 Additionally, instability in federal government budgeting has been harmful to the industry.
 To mitigate the impact on our customers, employees and communities we serve, we are working to ensure more stable and consistent funding for critical government aviation-related functions.

 We urge faster modernization of the U.S. Air Traffic Control infrastructure to improve safety, decrease flight delays, enhance customer service, create jobs and reduce fuel demand and harmful emissions.
-At the same time, we want to ensure that any financial contribution or investment made by the airline industry assures the long-term success of any potential air-traffic reform.
 We are addressing these issues with industry organizations including Airlines for America and the International Air Transport Association.
-We collaborate actively with governments, policy makers and non-governmental organizations.